Version 1.1, last updated 18 February 2021

 (iv) any equipment or network or software owned or used by any third party; and

-(i) attempt to copy, modify, duplicate, create derivative works from, frame, mirror, republish, download, display, transmit, or distribute all or any portion of the Service or the software on which it runs or the screen images it displays (as applicable) in any form or media or by any means; or
+(i) not to attempt to copy, modify, duplicate, create derivative works from, frame, mirror, republish, download, display, transmit, or distribute all or any portion of the Service or the software on which it runs or the screen images it displays (as applicable) in any form or media or by any means; or

 20.5 The Content Standards must be complied with in spirit as well as to the letter.
 The standards apply to each part of any Contribution as well as to its whole.